RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. **converts speech to text**
 2. input -
-   1. flac, mp3, mp4, wav foramt in a specified language
+   1. flac, mp3, mp4, wav format in a specified language
    2. streaming audio supported -
       1. http/2 or websocket
       2. english, spanish, french only